-Using the PMD once a week is enough, and can be interspersed with an exfoliating serum or lotion such as Arcona Pumpkin Lotion 10% ($35 in the shop).
+Using the PMD once a week is enough, and can be interspersed with an exfoliating serum or lotion such as Arcona Pumpkin Lotion 10% ($35).
 Glycolic acid is the second ingredient, followed closely by pumpkin ferment, another alpha hydroxy acid (AHA).
 This can be used daily, but those of us with more sensitive skin will find an application once every three days sufficient.
 Read the review of Arcona Pumpkin Lotion.

 For a quick and easy daily solution, there’s the convenience of a quick swipe with the pre-soaked Arcona The Solution Pads ($42).
 Their 4% glycolic acid packs a punch, and I like that they also have the free radical scavenger, spin trap.
 Read the review of Arcona The Solution Pads.

 The drier, thinner neck skin can take (and probably needs) a much heavier cream than the face.
 I tend to reach for a good, hydrating night cream with plenty of anti-aging ingredients.
 Eslor Active Night Cream ($95 in the shop) with Matrixyl 3000 is way too unctuous for my face, but it works a treat on the neck.
 You’ll also be inspired by our 64-year-old reviewer who tested Eslor Active Night Cream, and said it practically eliminated her neck’s “dreaded crepiness”.